ucsf-wynton/wynton-website-hpc/docs/howto/jupyterhub.md

 (my_project) [alice@{{ site.devel.name }} my_project]$ python -m ipykernel install --user --name=<my_project>
 ```

-Refresh JHUB page and you should see a new Python Kernel.
+Refresh JHub page and you should see a new Python Kernel.

 ## Interactive Data Science on SGE with Dask